chanwinyee/project-neocities_website_v2/chanweb/content/pages/2-about-me.md

 First and foremost, I am an introvert (INF-J) and a hobbyist.

-Second, Î am an artist.
+Second, I am an artist.

 Third, I am a Data Engineer who specializes in HR data.